rhomobile/rhomobile-docs/eb/en/edge/api/videocapture.md

 ### stop()
-<p>Stops capturing video and either saves the file locally, or transfers it to a remote server.
+Stops capturing video and either saves the file locally, or transfers it to a remote server.
 NOTE: This is not applicable for Android and iOS as the video capture window is full screen and provides a button to stop the video capture.
-Please note that the file transfer happens as specified even if we don&rsquo;t call the stop method.</p>
+Please note that the file transfer happens as specified even if we don't call the stop method.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>